-IPV refers to In-Person Verification and it is a recent prerequisite for mutual fund investors.
+IPV refers to In-Person Verification, and it is a new prerequisite for mutual fund investors.
 To do this, your AMC will re-validate the KYC info you submitted online.
 You either need to physically meet the official representative from the fund house or distributor with all the original documents.

-Simply put, your passport photo affixed to the corner of the mutual fund form won’t be enough anymore.
-They need to know that a real person has submitted the application.
+In simple words, your passport photo affixed to the corner of the mutual fund form won’t be enough anymore.
+They need to know that a real person has applied.

 2. IPV In Detail

-Since January 01, 2011, the KYC compliance has been made mandatory for all categories of investors.
+Since 1 January 2011, KYC compliance has been made mandatory for all categories of investors.
 This is irrespective of the amount invested and includes the following transactions:

 a.
 New / Additional Purchases